17 Best Beaches in Mallorca

 13. C'an Pastilla

 This stretch of fine-sand beach is a good big beach near Palma de Mallorca.
 Skip the crowded, in-town beaches and drive a bit out of the city center for a better experience.
-This beach isn't far from the airport and offers the full range of amenities - lots of bathrooms, snack stands and cafés, a range of water sports options and rentals, sun loungers, umbrellas.
+This beach isn't far from the airport and offers the full range of amenities — lots of bathrooms, snack stands, and cafés, a range of water sports options and rentals, sun loungers, and umbrellas.

 The beach is wide, flat, and gently curving, with a paved beachfront promenade lined with shops.
 There's also a bike path and jogging trail.
 The water is shallow and free of currents or riptides, making it a great beach for families and kids – it's also near both Aquapark El Arenal and Palma Aquarium.
 Even parking at C'an Pastilla is easy to find on the streets near the beach.

 14. Cala de ses Penyes Roges

 El Toro is a small seaport turned resort, and its Cala de ses Penyes Roges is a great manmade beach to visit near Palma.
 It's got a different vibe than many of the island's resort areas, as it's mainly apartments with a few hotels.
 Those apartments are mostly owned by British and European expats, who spend winters here.

 The beach is large and not too wide but long and curving.
 The area is surrounded by large red rock walls on one side, which is why it's called the beach of the red rocks.
 You've got fine, golden sand and gentle waves due to a jetty in the marina that blocks the bay.
 There are showers and restrooms and a lifeguard but no sun loungers or umbrellas to rent.

 El Toro is also home to Port Adriano, the largest marina on Mallorca.
 Aside from lots of yachts, the area is home to an entertainment zone with shopping, dining, and even concerts and other things to do.